psi1703/RaspberryPi/README.md

 The Web Terminal is the preferred management interface for the Pi Zero 2W.

-Dashboard components should not be installed on the Pi Zero 2W because they are too heavy for the device and may make it slow or unreliable in the field.
+Dashboard components must not be installed on the Pi Zero 2W because they are too heavy for the device and may make it slow or unreliable in the field.

 ---